Dolores Castillo: Biography

 Later, in 1956, Dolores went on to teach at the Instituto Alfredo Vázquez Acevedo (IAVA), becoming the only female professor at the institution.
 She was actively engaged in the teachers' union and a member of Zonta International, an international organization whose objective is to empower women by providing scholarships, education, and improve conditions in the workplace.

 Between the years 1958 and 1983, Castillo worked as a journalist for the national newspaper El Diario as well as a columnist for their supplemental publication, La Mañana.
 Dolores was recognized as an outstanding journalist who worked in a profession that, in her time, was perceived as typically masculine.
 In 1981 she founded the Association of Women Journalists of Uruguay (AMPU).

 Death

-Dolores passed away in 1991, survived by her two sons and daughter.
+Dolores died in 1991, survived by her two sons and daughter.